Joining the Club

 Club fees are paid in full at the time of joining irrespective of joining date.
 Fees are pro-rata adjusted in the second year to compensate for any initial ‘over payment’.

-We do not charge range fees on club ranges, however there is a small fee to use the Staffordshire County smallbore range (currently £5 per shooting day paid to SSBRA direct).
+We do not charge range fees on club ranges, however there is a fee to attend Bisley (£35/day) or to use the Staffordshire County smallbore range (currently £5 per shooting day paid to SSBRA direct).
 Juniors (under sixteen) may join for free provided they are accompanied by an adult member (for example a daughter and father both joining as probationers, only the father pays the fee).

 At the discretion of the Club Committee, we offer a 50% reduced fee to students 16 and over, still in full-time education.